lesimoes/lesimoes/README.md

 </div>

 Hey!
-I'm Leandro — a software engineer who loves building things that *actually* solve problems.
+I'm Leandro, a software engineer who loves building things that *actually* solve problems.

-With 10 years of experience, I’ve shipped products for startups, led engineering teams, and even co-founded a tech company.
+With 10+ years of experience, I’ve shipped products for startups, led engineering teams, and even co-founded a tech company.

 ---

-## Tech I’m fan (but not limited to)

-- TypeScript (We can always use any or unknown)
-- AWS & Self hosted addiction (things should run outside of my machine)
-- Docker (I'm lazy enough to settuping VPS)
-- OpenTelemetry (yes, I like seeing what my code is doing)

 ## Some open source projects